When is the BMW PGA Championship on Sky and how can I watch it on Sky Sports?

 Bernd Wiesberger, Victor Perez and Robert MacIntyre lie just outside the automatic qualification places and will be hoping to state their case for selection this week.

-Norway's Viktor Hovland, who has already secured his place, has headed across the Atlantic to play at Wentworth, along with 2019 Open champion Shane Lowry and American Billy Horschel.
+Norway's Viktor Hovland, who has already secured his place, has headed across the Atlantic to play at Wentworth, along with American Billy Horschel.

 Live European Tour Golf